With Treatment

 24/7 help with treatment

-American Addiction Treatment Center is an inpatient treatment center in Williamsburg, Virginia that is located in the 23188 zip code.
+American Addiction Treatment Center is a residential treatment facility in Williamsburg, VA that is located in the 23188 zip code.
 American Addiction Treatment Center Accepts cash or self-payment.
-It offers regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+It includes regular outpatient treatment, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 5583 Mooretown Road, Suite B, Williamsburg, VA 23188 in James City County